pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 - A Cisco Secure Account .
 No need to have protected machines attached to it as we are going to use AMP4E demo data.
 - A Webex Team Account
+- A Account into a SecureX tenant with admin rights.

+If you don't have a SecureX account, then you can use Cisco DLCOUD SecureX Demos.

+Open your browser and a good practice before going to the lab will be to switch your browser into the incognito ( private window ).

-- A SecureX Account.
-If you don't have one, then you can use Cisco DLCOUD SecureX Demos.
-Go to cisco dcloud ( https://dcloud[.]cisco[.]com) then go to **catalog** and search for **Cisco SecureX Orchestration V1 - Instant Demo** and click on the **view** button.
-A good practice before going to the lab will be to switch your browser into the incognito ( private window )
+Then go to cisco dcloud ( https://dcloud[.]cisco[.]com) then go to **catalog** and search for **Cisco SecureX Orchestration V1 - Instant Demo** and click on the **view** button.
+The lab will start and will be available for you for 2 hours.

+If Your company has a SecureX tenant, then find who is the Super Admin of the tenant and ask him to invite you as a new admin in the tenant.

+If you don't have any Secure Endpoint tenant, don't worry we share with you an AMP4E simulator you can use for this lab.

+We need some API keys.
+Let's start with that !

 ## Cisco Secure Endpoint - generate an API Key